xeokit/sdk/packages/sdk/src/formats/xgf/README.md

 ## 2. Binary container

-Every XGF file (v1 or v2) is the same outer container — a version tag, an `(offset, length)` table, and a sequence of typed-array payloads laid out at those offsets:
+Every XGF file is the same outer container — a version tag, an `(offset, length)` table, and a sequence of typed-array payloads laid out at those offsets:

 ```
    ┌──────────────────────────────────────────────────────────────┐
-   │ 0..3        uint32 version              (1, 2 or 3)          │
+   │ 0..3        uint32 version              (1)                  │
    ├──────────────────────────────────────────────────────────────┤
    │ 4..7        uint32 entry[0].byteOffset                       │
    │ 8..11       uint32 entry[0].byteLength                       │